 Dr. Graci aims to identify the mechanisms underlying injury to inform strategies and interventions to reduce injury and improve safety.
 She leverages her eclectic scientific background, spanning from experimental psychology to exercise science and biomechanics.
 Her research focuses on biomechanical risk factors for age-related falls, and injury mechanisms due to motor vehicle accidents.

-At CIRP, Dr. Graci is applying more than 10 years of experience in investigating human motion in a variety of biomechanics arenas, such as gait and posture, age-related falls, musculoskeletal and neuromotor disorder, to understand injury prevention in the automotive safety field.
+Dr. Graci is a research scientist in biomechanics at the Center for Injury Research and Prevention (CIRP).
+She brings more than 10 years of experience in investigating human motion in a variety of biomechanics arenas, such as gait and posture, age-related falls, musculoskeletal and neuromotor disorder, to understand injury prevention in the automotive safety field.

 Her research explores age-related differences in bracing behavior during pre-crash maneuvers, such as emergency braking and evasive swerving.
 Through funding from the Center for Child Injury Prevention Studies, a National Science Foundation Industry/University Cooperative Research Center, Dr. Graci is also examining the role of the startle reflex in take-over reaction time in critical autonomous driving scenarios.
 Her current research interests within the field of automotive safety biomechanics also include the influence of automatic emergency braking pulses and novel seating configurations on occupant kinematics and muscle activity.

 Dr. Graci is also investigating pediatric risk of falls in hospitalized children by examining the biomechanical characteristics of recorded falls at Children's Hospital of Philadelphia.
 She is currently collaborating with the CHOP's fall prevention team to understand how to improve widely used fall risk assessment tools in pediatric hospitals.